 Who Is Oliver North?

 Oliver North was born on October 7, 1943, in San Antonio, Texas.
 He trained at the United States Naval Academy in Annapolis.
-During the Vietnam War, he led a marine platoon and won a Silver Star and a Purple Heart.
+During the Vietnam War, he led a marine platoon and was awarded a Silver Star and a Purple Heart.
 In 1981 President Reagan appointed him deputy-director of the National Security Council.
 He was later implicated in the Iran-Contra affair and convicted, but by 1990, he was cleared of all charges.
 In 2018 North was chosen to become the new president of the N.R.A.

 President of the N.R.A.